itk-dev/sctannagade/sites/all/modules/contact_forms/README.txt

-$Id: README.txt,v 1.7 2009/10/23 11:40:59 gpdinoz Exp $

 CONTACT_FORMS.MODULE

 Overview
 --------
 This module expands the features of the site wide contact form.
-It eliminates the need for the drop down category menu by generating a form, and a unique path, for each of the contact form categories.
+It eliminates the drop down category menu by generating a form with a unique path, for each of the contact form categories.

-The path 'contact/{category}' generates a contact form for that category with a title = 'Contact {category}'. e.g. path 'contact/Jill Jones' generates a contact form for the category 'Jill Jones' with a title = 'Contact Jill Jones'.
-You can use underscore "_" or a dash "-" instead of spaces.
+The path 'contact/{category}' generates a contact form for that category with a title = 'contact {category}'.

 If a path is entered that does not have a category you can specify a page to redirect to.
 The default fall back path is contact.

-To define the subject of the generated form the path is as follows 'contact/{category}/Subject goes here' e.g. path 'contact/Jill Jones/Enquiry about Sales' generates a contact form for the category 'Jill Jones' with a title = 'Contact jill Jones' and the subject 'Enquiry about Sales'.

 Requirements